-Aged 67, is the Chief Executive, Managing Director and an Executive Director of the Company and Asia Standard.
-He is also the Chairman and an executive director of Asia Standard Hotel.
-On 23rd December 2021, he has been appointed as the Chairman of the nomination committee of Asia Standard Hotel.
+Aged 68, is the Chief Executive, Managing Director and an Executive Director of the Company and Asia Standard.
+He is also the Chairman, an executive director and the Chairman of the nomination committee of Asia Standard Hotel.
 He is also a director of certain subsidiaries of the Company.
 He is the founder of the Group.
 Mr. Poon is the father of Mr. Poon Hai and Mr. Poon Yeung, Roderick, both of them are Executive Directors of the Company.
 He is also the brother-in-law of Mr. Fung Siu To, Clement and Dr. Lim Yin Cheng, the Chairman of the Company and the Deputy Chairman of Asia Standard Hotel respectively.